2018-2019 Undergraduate & Graduate Catalog

 Cell and Molecular Biology ( www.gvsu.edu/cmb )

-Students who wish to prepare for careers in biotechnology, biomedicine, cell biology, forensics, genetics, molecular biology, pharmacology, or related fields may wish to consider the genetics, cell and molecular emphasis of the Bachelor of Science in Biology or the interdisciplinary degree, cell and molecular biology (cmb) described elsewhere in the Grand Valley State University Undergraduate and Graduate Catalog.
+Students who wish to prepare for careers in biotechnology, biomedicine, cell biology, forensics, genetics, molecular biology, pharmacology, or related fields may wish to consider the biomolecular processes emphasis of the Bachelor of Science in biology or the interdisciplinary degree, cell and molecular biology (CMB) described elsewhere in the Grand Valley State University Undergraduate and Graduate Catalog.
 Both programs offer independent research directed by mentors from Grand Valley or area business and research institutes, ensuring that students will get practical experience conducting original research in an area of their interest.

 Integrated Science Major for the B.S.
 Degree ( www.gvsu.edu/isci )